mzufferey/omics/index.md

+GEO2R -> download and can provide fold changes

+ from TCGA obtained via the R Package curatedTCGA

 ##### Epigenetic data query and processing

 EPIC array data from JHU samples were converted to 450K meth- ylation profiles using the convertArray function in the minfi pack- age,